For more information visit: www.amd.com

 Unedited press release follows:

-• Twitter: Follow AMD graphics news on Twitter at @AMDRadeon
+• Follow all the news from the AMD on Twitter at @AMD_Unprocessed

 AMD (NYSE: AMD) is a semiconductor design innovator leading the next era of vivid digital experiences with its groundbreaking AMD Fusion Accelerated Processing Units (APUs) that power a wide range of computing devices.
 AMD’s server computing products are focused on driving industry-leading cloud computing and virtualization environments.
 AMD’s superior graphics technologies are found in a variety of solutions ranging from game consoles, PCs to supercomputers.
 For more information, visit http://www.amd.com.

 AMD, the AMD Arrow logo, Radeon and combinations thereof, are trademarks of Advanced Micro Devices, Inc. Other names are for informational purposes only and may be trademarks of their respective owners.